open2b/scriggo-site/template.md

 ## Simpler syntax

-Scriggo Template also supports a simpler and relaxed syntax for a gentle introduction to templates.
+Scriggo also support a simpler and relaxed syntax for a gentle introduction to templates.

 The `for` `range` statement: